bigcommerce/dev-docs/docs/api-docs/channels/channels-overview.md

 ![App Marketplace](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/channels-overview-01.png "App Marketplace")

-Or, through Channel Manager (select partners):
+or, through the Channel Manager (select partners):

 ![Channel Manager](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/channels-overview-02.png "Channel Manager")

 ### Display

-**How do channels show up in Channel Manager?**
+How do channels show up in Channel Manager?
+Our goal is to make it as easy as possible for merchants to manage their sales channels and scale up their sales channels.
+As a result, we’ve made it possible for merchants to manage any of their sales channels, regardless of where they are marketed and discoverable, from a single source - the Channel Manager.

-* Via channels api endpoints
+We enable this through our Channels API endpoints and:
-* any app that is granted permission by the merchant during install process can choose to create a Channel.
+* Allowing any  app that is granted permission by the merchant during install process to create a Channel.
-* After an app creates a channel, the channel they create will show in the list of connected channels on the first screen of the Channel Manager.
+* After an app creates a channel, the channel they create will show in the list of connected channels on the main manage  screen of Channel Manager.

 ![Channels in Channel Manager](https://raw.githubusercontent.com/bigcommerce/dev-docs/master/assets/images/channels-overview-03.png "Channels in Channel Manager")